dnuma/starwars_simple_blog/README.md

 # Star Wars simple blog

-This is my final project for Web Design, Node.JS.
+This is my final project for Web Design Node.JS (Conestoga College, 2021).
 Technologies used in this project: Node.js, MongoDB, HTML, CSS, JavaScript.

 All images and logos were taken from www.starwars.com, no credits were taken for that.